-Yorkshire12th September 2017 by Michele Auborn
+Yorkshire12th September 2017 by webspinner

-Welcome to Yorkshire Branch
+Welcome to the Yorkshire Branch

-Branch Secretary :
+Branch Secretary : Sam Whiting

-Read All About It….✒️
+📰 Read All About It….📰

 http://www.yorkshireeveningpost.co.uk/your-leeds/nostalgia/leeds-cigarette-card-club-is-playing-to-its-strengths-1-6901407 is slightly outdated, and refers to the time when we used to meet at Calverley Methodist Church in Leeds, but it is still a good read!

-Our featured card is one from a set of 7 “Dogs – The Yorkshire Terrier” issued by Perikim in 2005, these lovely little dogs were originally bred in the 19th century to catch rats, which were becoming a great problem in the clothing factories of the area.
+Did you know these lovely little dogs were originally bred in the 19th century to catch rats, which were becoming a great problem in the clothing factories of the area.

 BASSETT SWEETS – George Bassett & Co Ltd was founded in Sheffield, some time between 1840 and 1855.
 Later they would be responsible for “Peace Babies” – at least that was how they were first advertised by Bassett in 1918 – but you may know them better as jelly babies, or even as their original, far earlier Lancashire name of “Unclaimed Babies”).
 Bertie Bassett features on all kinds of advertising collectables, but the company also issued several sets of cards, their first being 25 “Nursery Rhymes” (1966) The following year saw 25 “Popular Dogs”, and in 1968 the very attractive “Motor Cars – Vintage and Modern”.
 No more cards until “Victoria Cross Heroes in Action” appeared in 1970, and four years later the TV tie in “U.F.O”, which we show a sample of.
 That same year they issued several sets but there is frequently confusion with Bassett and Barratt cards, which is all because Bassetts took over their London rival in 1969 but let them carry on issuing cards in their own name.
 Bassett cards after this period were titled as from the “Barratt Division”.
 Twenty sets with this inscription were issued between 1974 and 1980, mostly based on TV series and cartoons, but also a run of 17 sets of “Football” cards which continued into the 80s.
 From 1980 to 1991 they issued 29 sets, the last being “Football 1990-91”.
 Their next issue was again just Bassett, a set of 25 “Looney Tunes Cartoons” issued in 1999, and followed two years later by “Adventure Game Cards”.
 More recently, in 2003, they issued a set of 32 Lord Of The Rings mini-cards